-Update: Texas Thursday COVID-19 numbers
+UPDATE: Texas Thursday COVID-19 numbers

-The Texas Department of State Health Services is now reporting 597,737 coronavirus cases in the state as of Thursday afternoon, adding a total of 5,059 on Thursday.
+The Texas Department of State Health Services is now reporting 625,347 coronavirus cases in the state as of Thursday afternoon, with 3,899 new cases.

-The state also reported a total of 12,070 fatalities, including 265 newly reported ones.
+The state also reported a total of 13,091 fatalities, including 221 newly reported deaths.

 Recoveries and active cases are estimated based on several assumptions related to hospitalization rates and recovery times.
 The estimates do not include data from any cases reported prior to March 24.